WooZoo86/Winbuntu/README.md

 <!-- LICENSE -->
-## License
-Distributed under the GNU General Public License V3 License.
-See `LICENSE` for more information.
+### Legal Jargon
+Winbuntu is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Winbuntu is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+For more information about Winbuntu's license, please see the [license packaged with the program](LICENSE)